oVirt/ovirt-site/source/feature/networklabels.html.md

 For simplicity, we'd avoid introducing a 'label' entity.
 The label will be defined by:

-*   A new property 'labels' will be added to the network: We start with a single label, and if needed we can extend label on network label to represent few labels.
+*   A new property 'label' will be added to the network: We start with a single label, and if needed we can extend label on network label to represent few labels.
 *   A new property 'labels' will be added to the host interface.
+    -   The property 'labels' represents the list of labels that the nic are marked with.
     -   Labelling are permitting only for interfaces or bonds (no vlans/bridge labelling allowed).

-The property 'labels' represents the list of labels that the network/nic are marked with.
-Both network/nics can be marked with multiple labels.
 The labels represent a varied list of networks, depending on the network assignment to the cluster:
 \* The network is defined on the data-center level.

-*   Network can be attached to a host only if it is assigned to a cluster.
+*   Network can be attached to a host only if it is assigned to its cluster.

 **For example:**